See how much you'll save by switching over to :Different.Learn how

 A :Different property manager

-:Different is a property management company which offers support for property owners in a, well, different way from traditional agents.
+:Different is a property management company that offers support for property owners in a, well, different way from traditional agents.
+Also, :Different provides real estate news, market insights, and guides for its stakeholders to keep them up to date with the industry.

 Our team-based approach means that instead of having a single property manager, you get a whole team of experienced property experts to make sure your requests are addressed in the most efficient way possible.
 It makes sense for the right issue to go to the right person - for the finance experts to take care of your bills, the leasing team to help you find great tenants, and the maintenance team to take care of maintenance.